oddlama/autokernel/docs/contents/usage.rst

         # if you have used `autokernel setup`.
         use hardening;
         # You can detect configuration options for your local system
-        # by using `autokernel detect` and store them in /etc/autokernel/modules.d/local.conf
+        # by using `autokernel detect` and store them in /etc/autokernel/modules.d/local_detected.conf
-        use local;
+        use local_detected;

         # Proceed to make your changes.
         use net;